 Because this course is using the CourseCompass instructional site, it is not taught inside ANGEL and will not be listed there.

-The supplementary reading (but not the text) is included when you purchase a subscription to the CourseCompass Website ($15).
+The online version of the text is included when you purchase a subscription to the CourseCompass Website ($35).

 Hard copies of the text are availabe in the WVC bookstore and are also on reserve at the WVC library.